selsamman/amorphic-docs/index.md

 These Amorphic components support this structure:

-* **Supertype** - is the type system that supports rich definitions of objects, properties and their relationships with support for classical inheritence.
+* **Supertype** - is the type system that supports rich definitions of objects, properties and their relationships with support for classical inheritance.
 The fact that Amorphic has detailed knowledge of your data is what allows it to synchronize between the browser and the server and persist your data.

 * **Semotus** - Is the transport and synchronization mechanism between the browser and the server

 * **Bindster** - Is the data binding and templating system that includes routing.

 * **Persistor** - Is the Object Relational Mapper (or non-relational in the case of MongoDB) that persists your data and manages it's retrieval.